S&P 500 set for worst first quarter since 1938

 By Uday Sampath Kumar and Medha Singh

-March 31 (Reuters) - Wall Street steadied on Tuesday as investors returned to stocks that are likely to weather an economic slump due to the coronavirus pandemic that has put the S&P 500 on course for its worst first quarter since 1938.
+March 31 (Reuters) - Wall Street's slide deepened on Tuesday, with the S&P 500 was set for its worst first quarter since 1938 on growing evidence of a largescale corporate damage from the coronavirus pandemic as well as a near collapse in oil prices.

-Technology firms .SPLRCT, which have been resilient amid a broader selloff that has erased more than $5 trillion from the value of S&P 500 firms, were the biggest boost to the index.
+The benchmark index was tracking its biggest quarterly decline since the 2008 financial crisis, losing more than $5 trillion in market value, as the health crisis worsened in the United States and brought business activity to a standstill.

-Real estate stocks .SPLRCR, utilities .SPLRCU and consumer staples .SPLRCS, on the other hand, led declines following a recent rally, partly as traders rebalanced their portfolios at the end of the quarter.
+Real estate stocks .SPLRCR, utilities .SPLRCU and consumer staples .SPLRCS were among the biggest decliners following a recent rally sparked by bargain hunters looking for stocks likely to weather an economic slump.

-"Stocks have been on a wild ride ... (and) not surprisingly, investors are split on whether to lean in to or fade the current rally," said Jonathan Golub, chief U.S. equity strategist at Credit Suisse Securities in New York.

-Wall Street's volatility index .VIX has retreated from 12-year highs but is still at levels rarely seen since the global financial crisis.
+"The market is in the process of bottoming out, but this will probably be just a lot of back and forth as the market tries to consolidate around one price level," said Shawn Cruz, manager of trader strategy at TD Ameritrade in Jersey City, New Jersey.

-Sliding from the record highs of mid February, the Dow Jones and S&P 500 indexes are now set to end the quarter more than 18% lower from the start of the year.
+In one of the fastest turns into a bear market, the Dow Jones and S&P 500 indexes are now set to end the quarter more than 18% below their levels at the start of the year.

 The blue-chip Dow is on course for its biggest quarterly percentage decline since 1987, while the tech-heavy Nasdaq is set for its worst three months since 2018.

+Technology stocks .SPLRCT, which have posted the smallest declines among the major S&P 500 sectors this quarter, bounced between gains and losses, partly as traders rebalanced their portfolios at the end of the quarter.

-The energy index .SPNY jumped 4%, boosted by a rebound in prices from 18-year lows after the United States and Russia agreed to discuss stabilizing energy markets.
+The energy index .SPNY rose nearly 2%, boosted by a rebound in prices from 18-year lows after the United States and Russia agreed to discuss stabilizing energy markets.
 O/R

+The sector has lost about half its value this year from the double whammy of the coronavirus and the Russia-Saudi Arabia price war, forcing refiners to cut production and join a slate of U.S. firms looking to raise cash as liquidity evaporated.

-Advancing issues outnumbered decliners by a 1.42-to-1 ratio on the NYSE and a 1.58-to-1 ratio on the Nasdaq.
+Declining issues nearly matched advancers on the NYSE and on the Nasdaq.

-The S&P index recorded one new 52-week high and no new low, while the Nasdaq recorded eight new highs and 16 new lows.
+The S&P index recorded one new 52-week high and no new low, while the Nasdaq recorded 10 new highs and 29 new lows.

 (Reporting by Uday Sampath and Medha Singh in Bengaluru; Additional reporting by Sruthi Shankar; Editing by Sagarika Jaisinghani and Arun Koyyur)